-The Estate Dairy are a collective of young passionate individuals dedicated to producing and bottling the highest quality milk and cream.
+The Estate Dairy is a collective of young passionate individuals dedicated to producing and bottling the highest quality milk and cream.
 We source the richest milk from the Chew Valley, which is located right in the heart of the Bristol countryside.
-Our milk and cream is produced from our Guernsey cows which gives our dairy a unique golden colour and a beautiful rich flavour.
+Our milk and cream is produced from our Guernsey cows which gives our milk a unique golden colour and a beautiful rich flavour.

 Drawing from more than 10 years of research into the complex makeup of milk and how it behaves, the team are devoted to the pursuit of bringing our customers exceptional dairy produce all from traceable single farm gates.
 Our experience in farming, scientific research and hospitality means that we have an unrivalled perspective on what can be achieved for the specialty culinary industries.

 250 pedigree Guernseys

 We are incredibly proud to partner with Bickfield Farm who have been dairy farming in the Chew Valley, Somerset since the 1930’s on over 500 acres of pasture.
 Bickfield Farm specialise in producing high quality milk from their own dairy herd, giving you the reassurance of knowing exactly where your milk and cream is coming from - straight from one single farm gate, guaranteeing our milk’s provenance and traceability.